kuro337/beamed/README.md

 # Event Streaming

-100% Kotlin Native library to create or use with a Real Time Event Streaming System.
+100% Kotlin Native library to fully create and use with a Real Time Event Streaming System.

-- Apache Beam
-- Apache Kafka
-- Apache Flink
+Fully Setup Beam, Flink, and Kafka on a machine or running Kubernetes.

 ### Apache Beam